maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

 In this case, the media type "All" (implied by shorthand syntax) is matched against a devices user agent.
 If it evaluates to true the device is then tested for a maximum width of 480 pixels.
 If it passes the second test, the specified styles, a red font color, is applied.
 If false, it is not, and the device continues to use the default font color.
 A smart phone in portrait and landscape mode would pass this test, a desktop computer would not.

-In addition to *max-width*, media queries allow you to test for a broader range of conditions including minimum widths, heights, screen orientation, [and more][].
-Perfect for serving up device sensitive styles and content to a wide range of devices and screen sizes.
+This second dimension of conditional testing opens a whole window of opportunity to serve up device sensitive styles based on logical conditions.
+Conditions that in addition to *max-width*, include tests for minimum widths, heights, screen orientation, [and more][].

-### Target Devices
+### Target Devices and Breakpoints

+With great power comes great responsibility.
+Just kidding, but how awesome is that?
+Now you can create ranges in which  certain styles and content will apply, and ranges where it will not.
+The point at which the conditional logic switch is flipped on or off is referred to as a "breakpoint".

+> Breakpoints are the point a which your sites content will respond to provide the user with the best possible layout to consume the information.

+\- [Defining Breakpoints][]

-Now that we have a basic understanding of media queries, the first step you will need to take before writing your own is determine what screen sizes you plan to target, i.e. what devices are your users using?
+For our application we're going to base our breakpoints on screen size, which begs the question; what screen sizes do we target, i.e. what devices are my users using?
 The best source of this information comes from your weblogs.
-The following references will also help you understand what's out there and what's being used:
+The following references will also give you a good sense of what devices are out there in the wild:

 - [StatCounter Global Stats][Stats]
 - [Tired of Hunting][]
 - [2012 Device Map][]
 - [A Simple Device Diagram for Responsive Design Planning][Device Diagram]

-In general, here are the most common devices and dimensions:
+In general, here are the most common screen sizes:

 - 320px (iPhone portrait, default)
 - 480px (iPhone landscape)